sankaran-s2001/sankaran_s_avivo_ai_chatbot/README.md

 # Avivo Mini-RAG Telegram Bot

 A lightweight Retrieval-Augmented Generation (RAG) chatbot that answers knowledge base questions via Telegram.
-Combines Python, FAISS for vector search, sentence-transformers for embeddings, a fast LLM API (OpenAI or Hugging Face), and an interactive Telegram interface.
+Combines Python, FAISS for vector search, sentence-transformers for embeddings, a fast LLM API from Hugging Face and an interactive Telegram interface.

 ---